NiceAesth/niceaesth.github.io/_posts/2023-06-27-restoring-dell-optiplex.md

     A `REBOOT.COM` file can be obtained online easily, from sources such as [GitHub](https://github.com/susam/reboot/).

 3. The third step was to boot from the aforementioned FreeDOS USB stick.
 After that, you can run the `sys D:` command to make the recovery parition bootable.
-(Obviously, change the drive letter as needed.)
+(Obviously, change the drive letter to point to the recovery partition)

 4. Use a partition table editor (such as [PowerQuest Partition Editor](https://pendriveapps.com/downloads/PTEDIT32.zip)) in order to change the type of the utility partition from `06` to `DE`.
 Dell uses a special `DE` type for the recovery partition.
 Without setting this, the BIOS / upgrade package will not recognize the recovery partition.